ajaymehul/stelligent-u/02-s3/README.md

 _Can you still retrieve old versions of the object you removed?_

+Yes, requesting the correct version id in the format `aws s3api get-object --bucket <bucket-name> --version-id <version-id> --key <key> <local-target>` retrieves any old versions.

 ##### Question: Deleting All Versions

 _How would you delete all versions?_

+Write a script to retrieve the list of version ids for the object and for each version call `aws s3api delete-object --bucket <bucket-name> --version-id <version-id> --key <key>`

 #### Lab 2.3.3: Tagging S3 Resources